By Captain Rex Settlemoir

 For most of us who spent our formative years in Vienna and Johnson County during the 1940s, 1950s, or early 1960s, we have fond memories of watching movies at the Grand Theatre on the North side of the square.
 We can vividly recall the giant silver screen, the pleasant aroma of fresh popcorn, and the color cartoon that preceded the main attraction.
 I have a particularly strong affinity to these memories because my family was closely associated with motion pictures in Vienna for three generations, over a period that included five decades.

 Although most of us tend to remember the Grand Theatre as our very own “show building” (we always referred to the movies as “going to the show”), few are probably aware that the Grand was actually the second movie theatre in Vienna.
 During the early years of the 20th century, movie theatres began appearing in just about every city and town in the country, as Thomas Edison’s wonderful invention began to gain popularity.
 Indeed one could easily compare the impact of early movies to our fascination with the television in the 1950s, and various electronic media (including the internet) today.
+It’s fascinating being able to see how far we have come in regards to films on screens.
+Not just through the cinema, but through TV, film, cable shows, just look at this interesting history of cable TV here!

 Of course, Vienna was no exception and, in keeping with the times, the Cozy Theatre was opened some time before 1920.
 The Cozy was owned and operated by Ivy Marberry in a building located on the Northwest side of the square and played all of the latest silent movies of its day and time.
 The building still stands, and later became part of C. L. McCormick’s Dollar Store on that part of the square.
 Technology continued to march on, as it does to this day, and by 1927, the latest invention was the “talkie” as sound movies were first called.
 Unfortunately, Mr. Marberry lacked the capital to invest in a sound system for the Cozy, so he looked for a business partner and that is where the Settlemoir family begins its long association with movies in Vienna.